Pranaypk03/Assignment1/README.md

 # Assignment1
-In Assignment 1.py file it will shows the code for task 1 In Assignment1.py file it contains task 2
+In Assignment 1.py file it will shows the code for task 1 and inAssignment1.py file it contains task 2